kinsta-content/node-js-photo-sharing-app/Chapters/04 - Chapter 4/README.md

 How to refactor our application using the MVC pattern is covered in our next video.

-# 4.6 Templating our project
+# 4.6 Templating Our Project

 1. Create a directory in the root of our project called "views".
 Inside of it create another directory called "partials".
 0. Inside the views directory add a file and name it index.ejs.